CCQC/ConcordantModes/README.md

 To run the program, simply enter "python MH_Main.py" or "nohup python MH_Main.py &" if you would like to retain the output.

 fc.dat:
 This file contains the cartesian force constants of the first structure (or the only structure).
-These force constants must be in atomic units (Hartree/bohr^2)
+These force constants must be in units of mdyn/angstrom.